 The University of Colorado School of Medicine Program

 Physicians interested in subspecialty certification in pediatric anesthesiology can apply for this examination via their portal accounts.
 All physicians, including those who qualify via “grandfathering” criteria, must satisfactorily complete the subspecialty examination.
 Please visit the Pediatric Anesthesiology Certification section of the Examinations & Certifications page for more information on the examination, application criteria and frequently asked questions.

 The ABMS is striving to establish consistency amongst its 24 Member Boards regarding the time frame in which a physician must complete the requirements for certification relative to the physician’s satisfactory completion of an ACGME-accredited residency program.
 On September 21, 2011, the ABMS created a new policy mandating that no more than seven (7) years can elapse between a physician’s completion of residency training and achievement of Board Certification.

-The ABA does not recognize "Board Eligible" as a physician status relative to the ABA examination system for primary certification in anesthesiology.
-Physicians with an active application are considered candidates in the ABA examination system, not "Board Eligible."
+The ABA does not recognize "Board Eligible" as a physician status relative to the examination system for primary certification in anesthesiology.
+Physicians with an active application are considered candidates in the examination system, not "Board Eligible."
 Therefore, physicians should refrain from making any representations of being "Board Eligible."

 The ABA has incorporated the AMA’s Code of Medical Ethics, Opinion E-2.06 (June 2000) in its Professional Standing Policy.

 ABA certification includes more than passing examinations; it also includes maintaining high professional and ethical standards.
 Specifically, it is the ABA’s Professional Standing Policy that diplomates should use their clinical skills and judgment for promoting an individual's health and welfare.
 To do otherwise would undermine a basic ethical foundation of medicine which is – first do no harm.